 The MPA is under the jurisdiction of Grenada’s fisheries and forestry departments, but neither agency assigns rangers to the protected area.
 That means that the efforts of the nonprofits Grenada Fund for Conservation and the Woburn Woodlands Development Organization are crucial.
 These organizations conduct programs that clean up trash, teach local and national audiences about mangroves, and replant mangroves.

 A 2011 Seacology project protected mangroves here and funded viewing towers, where visitors can see birds and other wildlife.
 Since then, the mangroves have grown impressively.
-In fact, the tower can no longer be effectively used for birdwatching, because the trees are almost as tall as the tower.
+In fact, the tower is no longer very good for birdwatching, because the trees are almost as tall as the tower.
 The government has tackled this problem by trimming the trees, but this approach damages the mangroves and helps only temporarily.

 This project provides a more sustainable solution, which also encourages wildlife-based tourism and environmental education, by: